 - opportunities to interact with research scientists as they go about their work

 - opportunities to have their writings included in The Forest Log

 The residencies are intended to provide concentrated time for personal creative work that promises to further the exploration of the relationship of humans to the rest of the natural world.
 This residency is unique in that it is deeply rooted in place.
 While visiting writers have the freedom to engage with their own projects, we also ask them to engage with and write about the Andrews Forest during their visit.
 We ask that each resident writer:

 - Visits at some point during the residency each of three designated “Reflections Plots,” places of significant natural and research interest, and write some observations and reflections about those places.

 - Gives permission to publish some of the writing from the residency in The Forest Log, a web-based anthology of notes, observations, poems, vignettes, essays, or insights, both working documents and “finished” pieces, that will over time constitute a multi-dimensional portrait of the Andrews.
 (We encourage residents to publish in any journal or other outlet they see fit.
-We only ask to have the rights to reprint anything you publish elsewhere about the Andrews.)
+We only ask to have the rights to post or reprint anything you publish elsewhere about the Andrews.)

 - Writes a brief letter reflecting on the residency, offering suggestions on what we can do in the future to make these residencies as conducive as possible to the goal of encouraging Long-Term Ecological Reflections.

 Writers provide their own transportation and take care of their meals while at the Andrews.
 The apartment's kitchen is well-equipped with cookware and dishes.
 All facilities have wireless Internet access.
 Residents should bring a laptop if they so desire.
 A computer lab in the headquarters building is also available for word processing or accessing the Internet.
 A telephone is available in the headquarters building; residents should bring a calling card or pre-paid phone card if they wish to place long-distance calls.
 Cell phones generally do not work at the Andrews.